Kaastor/road-to-kubernetes/kubernetes/pods/theory.md

   automatically restarting individual processes if they crash and so on.
   Therefore, you need to run each process in its own container and let the K8 do the job.
 That’s how Docker and Kubernetes are meant to be used.
+* Pods are similar to logical hosts where processes running inside them share resources such as CPU, RAM, network interfaces, and others (not filesystem!).
-* A pod of containers allows you to run closely related processes together and provide them with (almost) the same environment as if they were all running in a single container, while keeping them somewhat isolated.
+* A pod of multi-containers allows you to run closely related processes together and provide them with (almost) the same environment as if they were all running in a single container, while keeping them somewhat isolated.
 * All containers in a Pod run under **the same** Network and UTS namespaces (they share